Protecting yourself from cancer scams

 If you are curious about a cancer treatment you have heard about, your best bet is to ask your health care provider about it.
 This includes complementary or alternative treatments.
 Your provider can weigh the medical evidence and help you decide if it is an option for you.
 Your provider can also make sure it will not interfere with your cancer treatment.

 Federal Trade Commission Consumer Information website.
 Anatomy of a cancer treatment scam.

 National Cancer Institute website.
-Access to experimental cancer drugs.
+Ways to access experimental cancer drugs.

 National Center for Complementary and Integrative Health website.
-Mind and body approaches for cancer symptoms and treatment side effects: what the science says.
+Complementary psychological and/or physical approaches for cancer symptoms and treatment side effects: what the science says.